Windscribe/browser-extension-mv3/src/docs/State-Management.md

 ### Data compatibility

-As was mentioned in the start of this page, the extension uses `webext-redux` to enable state to be passed between the `popup` and `background` pages.
+As was mentioned at the start of this page, the extension uses `webext-redux` to enable state to be passed between the `popup` and `background` pages.
 Under the hood, `webext-redux` used the [WebExtension messaging interface](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/onMessage) This is not without its caveats.
 For example the messaging system cannot support `Functions` they will be transformed into strings.
 It's recommended to only send data that adheres [to the structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) to limit the amount of issues that may be caused.

 ### Background service worker